thu-spmi/CAT/docs/how_to_prepare_large_dataset.md

 **NOTE:**

 The above example is just for easy understanding.
 In practice, webdataset will repeatedly use some `ark` files to make the `ark` files evenly distributed over cards.
-However, because the number of utterances in a dataset may not be exactly divided by 2000, there will be fewer sentences in one (or more) `tar` files than others.
+However, because the number of utterances in a dataset may not be exactly divided by 2000 and the number of tar files may not be exactly divided by \#cards, there may have fewer sentences in one (or more) `tar` files than others.
 So fewer than 2000 sentences may be discarded each time.

 ## References